 September is a good month for sowing hardy annuals – the soil is still warm, and plants will flower earlier than spring-sown ones.
 You can also plant daffodil bulbs and sow sweet peas.
+If you have lots of bulbs to plant, you might find our guide to tried and tested bulb planters helpful.
 You could also save seed for sowing next year.

 Discover flowers to pick in September.

 Some flowers, such as dahlias and cosmos, will keep flowering until the first frosts.
 Once dahlia foliage has been blackened by frost, cut it off, then dig up the tubers and store in a cool, dry place.
-October is bulb-planting month – discover 10 bulbs for cut flowers.
+October is spring bulb planting month – discover 10 bulbs for cut flowers.
 You can also sow sweet peas.

 Discover flowers to pick in October.